quaternionmedia/alfred/docs/examples/adjust.md

 # Adjust clip
 ## Resize
-Resizing an image is as simple as passing an array with the resize scale factors for `[x, y]`.
+Resizing an image is as simple as passing the resize scale factor.

+- Values larger than 1 will enlarge the clip
+- Values less than 1 will shrink the clip

 ``` json title="data.json"
 {
   "edl": {